lazywithclass/egon/README.md

 });
 ```

-If you use `startTime` and `endTime` in `params` beware that logs are stored in memory before being sorted, this is ok for the current usage but that might change if requirements do or if I get lots of requests.
+If you use `startTime` and `endTime` in `params` beware that logs are stored in memory before being sorted, this is ok for the current usage but that might change if requirements do or if I get lots of requests.<br />
+You could increase Node.js limit, for example to 8GB, with `--max-old-space-size=8192`.

 ```javascript
 var params = {